kj4tmp/gatorcat/README.md

 - [ ] EEPROM write access
 - [ ] Embedded friendly API / timers
 - [ ] Network diagnosis in the CLI (CRC counters etc.)

+## Sponsors

+List updated monthly.

+- (empty)

+Please consider [❤️ Sponsoring](https://github.com/sponsors/kj4tmp) if you depend on this project or just want to see it succeed.